 It depends on several factors.
 It could be the peas or the water.
 Most of the time, if the peas are very old, they become dried out and won't soften.

 Not necessarily.
-You won't overcook split peas unless you burn them.
-Just add more water when the soup becomes too thick and keep cooking.
+You will only overcook split peas if you burn them.
+Then, add more water when the soup becomes too thick and cook.

-It's true, soaking peas overnight in water shortens their cooking time.
+It's true; soaking peas overnight in water shortens their cooking time.
 But soaking isn't entirely necessary.
 Split peas cook relatively quickly.
-Unsoaked peas take from 1 to 2 hours of simmering; soaked peas take about 40 minutes.
+Unsoaked peas take 1 to 2 hours of simmering; soaked peas take about 40 minutes.

 Tips

-- If you enjoy soup as much as I do, consider doubling the recipe and use soup freezer cubes to freeze and store your favorite soup recipes.
+- If you enjoy soup as much as I do, consider doubling the recipe and using soup freezer cubes to freeze and store your favorite soup recipes.

 - If you don't like slightly spicy foods, skip the jalapeno and red pepper flakes.